 Leverage dramatically increased in the United States and globally from 1999 to 2006.
 A bank that in 2006 wanted to buy a AAA-rated mortgage security could borrow 98.4% of the purchase price, using the security as collateral, and pay only 1.6% in cash.
 The leverage was thus 100 to 1.6, or about 60 to 1.
 The average leverage in 2006 across all of the US\$2.5 trillion of so-called 'toxic' mortgage securities was about 16 to 1, meaning that the buyers paid down only \$150 billion and borrowed the other \$2.35 trillion.
-Home buyers could get a mortgage leveraged 20 to 1, a 5% down payment.
+Home buyers could get a mortgage leveraged 35 to 1, with less than a 3% down payment.
 Security and house prices soared.

 Today leverage has been drastically curtailed by nervous lenders wanting more collateral for every dollar loaned.
-Those toxic mortgage securities are now leveraged on average only about 1.2 to 1.
-Home buyers can now only leverage themselves 5 to 1 if they can get a government loan, and less if they need a private loan.
+Those toxic mortgage securities are now (in Q2 2009) leveraged on average only about 1.2 to 1.
+A homeowner who bought his house in 2006 by taking out a subprime mortgage with only 3% down cannot take out a similar loan today without putting down 30% (unless he qualifies for one of the government rescue programs).
+The odds are great that he wouldn't have the cash to do it, and reducing the interest rate by 1 or 2% won't change his ability to act.
 De-leveraging is the main reason the prices of both securities and homes are still falling.

 The leverage cycle is a recurring phenomenon.
 The financial derivatives crisis in 1994 that bankrupted Orange County in California was the tail end of a leverage cycle.
 So was the emerging markets mortgage crisis of 1998, which brought the Connecticut-based hedge fund Long-Term Capital Management to its knees, prompting an emergency rescue by other financial institutions.
 The crash of 1987 also seems to be at the tail end of a leverage cycle.
-In the following diagram the average margin set for all securities purchased at the hedge fund Ellington Capital is plotted against time.
+In the following diagram the average margin offered by dealers for all securities purchased at the hedge fund Ellington Capital is plotted against time.
+(The leverage Ellington actually used was generally far less than what was offered).
 One sees that the margin was around 20% and then spiked dramatically in 1998 to 40% for a few months, then fell back to 20% again.
 In late 2005 through 2007 the margins fell to around 10%, but then in the crisis of late 2007 they jumped to over 40% again, and kept rising for over a year.
+In Q2 2009 they reached 70% or more.